mlcommons/algorithmic-efficiency/GETTING_STARTED.md

 - for external ruleset (8 (workloads) + 6 (held-out workloads)) x 5 (studies) x 5 (trials)
 - for internal ruleset (8 (workloads) + 6 (held-out workloads)) x 5 (studies)

-You may have the time or compute resources to run all required runs, so our scoring scripts will allow some flexibility.

 ### Running workloads
 To run workloads for scoring you may specify a "virtual" list of held-out workloads.
 It is important